ThreeSixtyGiving/standard/documentation/about/governance.md

 ### Prioritisation

-The issues and proposals raised through all channels will be prioritised by considering user needs and demand, and will be guided by [360Giving strategy](https://www.360giving.org/about/what-and-why/strategy/) and [values](https://www.360giving.org/about/values/).
+The issues and proposals raised through all channels will be prioritised by considering user needs and demand, and will be guided by the [360Giving strategy](https://www.360giving.org/about/what-and-why/strategy/) and [values](https://www.360giving.org/about/values/).

 ### Versions